temporalio/terraform-provider-temporalcloud/docs/resources/apikey.md

 - `id` (String) The unique identifier of the API key.
 - `state` (String) The current state of the API key.
 - `token` (String, Sensitive) The token for the API key.
-This field will only be populated with the full key when creating an API key.
+This field is populated with the full key when creating an API key.
+To retrieve the value of this field, use an output.tf file and follow Terraform's guidance on working with sensitive fields.

 <a id="nestedblock--timeouts"></a>
 ### Nested Schema for `timeouts`